Raw Deal (1986 film)

-Raw Deal is a 1986 American action film directed by John Irvin and written by Gary DeVore and Norman Wexler, from a story by Luciano Vincenzoni & Sergio Donati.
-The film stars Arnold Schwarzenegger, Kathryn Harrold, Darren McGavin and Sam Wanamaker.
-In the film, Harry Shannon, an elderly FBI agent, recruits Mark Kaminski, an ex-FBI agent, to destroy a mafia organization.
+Raw Deal is a 1986 American action film directed by John Irvin and written by Gary DeVore and Norman Wexler, from a story by Luciano Vincenzoni and Sergio Donati.
+It stars Arnold Schwarzenegger as Mark Kaminski, an ex-FBI agent turned North Carolina county sheriff, recruited by a former colleague to go undercover and destroy the Chicago Outfit.
+The cast also features Kathryn Harrold, Darren McGavin, Sam Wanamaker, Paul Shenar, Steven Hill and Ed Lauter.

-Raw Deal was released in North America on June 6, 1986 and grossed $16.2 million in the US against its $8–10 million budget.
+The film was released in North America by De Laurentiis Entertainment Group on June 6, 1986.
+Raw Deal received mixed-to-negative reviews, and grossed $16.2 million in the US against its $8–10 million budget.

 Plot

-A mob informant is under protection by the FBI in a remote wooded cabin, but is soon ambushed by a hit squad, who brutally slaughter the bodyguards and the informant.
-One of the agents killed is Blair Shannon, the son of FBI agent Harry Shannon, who vows to exact revenge.
+A mob informant under FBI protection in a remote wood cabin is ambushed by a hit squad, who slaughter him and his bodyguards.
+One of the agents killed is Blair Shannon, the son of a senior FBI agent Harry Shannon, who vows to exact revenge.

-Mark Kaminski, a small-town sheriff, lives with his alcoholic wife Amy, who resents their way of living.
-Kaminski was also an FBI agent, who had brutally thrashed a suspect for sexually assaulting and murdering a young girl.
-Kaminski was given an option to "resign or be prosecuted" by Marvin Baxter, an ambitious prosecutor, and Kaminski gets suspended from the FBI.
-Baxter, the present Special Federal Prosecutor, sets up a committee to investigate the dealings of Luigi Patrovita, the strongest of the Chicago Outfit crime bosses.
+Mark Kaminski, a county sheriff in rural North Carolina, lives with his alcoholic wife Amy, who resents their way of living.
+Kaminski was also an FBI agent who had brutally thrashed a suspect for sexually assaulting and murdering a young girl.
+Kaminski was given an option to "resign or be prosecuted" by Marvin Baxter, an ambitious prosecutor.
+Baxter sets up a committee to investigate the dealings of Luigi Patrovita, the strongest of the Chicago Outfit crime bosses.

 Due to a leak within the FBI ranks causing their agents to be killed, Shannon recruits Kaminski for an unsanctioned assignment to infiltrate and dismantle Patrovita's organization.
-Kaminski fakes his own death in a chemical plant explosion and poses as Joseph P. Brenner, a convicted felon.
-Kaminski manages to get an audience with Patrovita's right-hand man Paulo Rocca and convinces them of his worth by harassing Martin Lamanski, a rival mob boss, who is trying to move in the territory of Patrovita.
-While at Patrovita's casino, hidden in a basement level of a high class hotel, Kaminski makes the acquaintance of Monique, who works for Rocca's top lieutenant Max Keller.
+Kaminski fakes his death in an oil company explosion.
+He poses as Joseph P. Brenner, a convicted felon.
+He gets an audience with Patrovita's right-hand man Paulo Rocca and convinces them of his worth by harassing Martin Lamanski, a rival mob boss, who is trying to encroach on the territory of Patrovita.
+In Patrovita's casino, hidden in a basement level of a high-class hotel, Kaminski makes the acquaintance of Monique, who works for Rocca's top lieutenant, Max Keller.

-Kaminski continues to work his way into the good graces of the Patrovita family, including devising a plan that recovers $100 million of heroin and cash seized by the feds from one of Patrovita's hideouts and simultaneously assisting in Lamanski's assassination.
-Keller is not convinced that 'Brenner' is who he says and manages to find proof of the deception, showing Kaminski's photo to a police informant who previously arrested the real Brenner.
-The leak, which the FBI has been looking for, is revealed to be Baxter, who is forced to stay close to Patrovita.
-Kaminski accompanies Keller to a cemetery for a hit job, but discovers that the target is Shannon, forcing Kaminski to blow his cover and kill Keller.
+Kaminski works his way into the good graces of the Patrovita family, devising a plan that recovers $100 million of heroin and cash seized by the feds from one of Patrovita's hideouts and assisting in Lamanski's assassination.
+Keller is not convinced that 'Brenner' is who he says and finds proof of the deception, showing Kaminski's photo to a police informant who previously arrested the real Brenner.
+The leak is revealed to be Baxter, who is forced to stay close to Patrovita.
+Kaminski accompanies Keller to a cemetery for a hit job but discovers that the target is Shannon, forcing him to blow his cover and kill Keller.
 In the ensuing shootout, Shannon is severely wounded and crippled.